-RET rearrangement a new oncogene and potential target in lung cancerJune 3rd, 2013 in Cancer /
+RET rearrangement a new oncogene and potential target in lung cancerJune 3, 2013 in Medicine & Health / Cancer

 In results presented at ASCO 2013, a University of Colorado Cancer Center study provides important details for a recently identified driver and target in lung adenocarcinoma: rearrangement of the gene RET.
 The finding is an important step along a trajectory like that which led to FDA approval of the drug crizotinib, which targets a somewhat similar rearrangement in the ALK gene.
 By comparison, the ALK rearrangement is present in 3-5 percent of lung cancers whereas the present study found RET rearrangements present in 8 of 51 (15.7 percent) of an enriched cohort of patient samples that did not show evidence of other oncogene alterations.